An SEO Glossary – Common SEO Terms Explained

 Anchor Text – The actual text of a link to a web page.
 On most websites, this text is usually dark blue and underlined, or purple if you’ve visited the link in the past.
 Anchor text helps search engines understand what the destination page is about; it describes what you will see if you click through.

 Back link – Any link into a page or site from any other page or site.
-Part of Google’s algorithm is for a site to have good backlinks, so it’s important that you perform regular disavows in order for Google to discount the unvaluable backlinks.
+Part of Google’s algorithm is for a site to have good back links, so it’s important that you perform regular disavows in order for Google to discount the unvaluable back links.

-Black hat SEO – Search engine optimization that contains aggressive SEO strategies, techniques and tactics that focus only on search engines and not a human audience.
+Black hat SEO – Search engine optimisation that contains aggressive SEO strategies, techniques and tactics that focus only on search engines and not a human audience.
 Usually these techniques do not obey search engines guidelines.

 Bot – Can also be called a robot, spider and/or crawler.
 A bot is a program which performs a task that is uncontrolled.
 Search engines use bots to find and add web pages to their search indexes.

 Bounce rate – The percentage of users who enter a site and then leave it without viewing any other pages.
 It is important that a site has a low bounce rate, after all you do want people to stay on your site, surely?

 Bread crumbs – The web site navigation in the horizontal bar above the main content which helps the user to understand where they are on the site and how to get back to the root areas.

 B2C: Business to customer selling, as opposed to selling to other businesses.

 B2B: Business to business selling, as opposed to selling directly to custo